GDPR (General Data Protection Regulation)

 - European Court of Justice: Safe Harbor Decision Is Invalid

-- European Court of Justice rules against UK government over data retention
+- European Court of Justice rules against mass data retention in EU

 - ECJ declares the data retention directive to be invalid: what's next?